-There may be someone in your life from Pasadena, CA who you think may be addicted to drugs or alcohol, somebody who isn’t how you remember due to their habit.
-Interventions are one of the greatest techniques for getting addicts into a rehabilitation (rehab) treatment program.
-Watching an addict struggle and fight can be a torturous process, particularly if you are a family member.
+If there is someone in your life who you think may have an addiction to drugs or alcohol, there is a way you can help.
+Interventions are one of the greatest techniques for getting the addicted into a rehabilitation (rehab) treatment program.
+Watching a person struggle and fight against their addiction can be a torturous process, particularly if you are a family member.
 You might be asking, “How can I help my loved one get sober again,” and “What’s my part in getting my friend help?”
-Typically, loved ones of an addict care greatly for this particular person, but they are tired of getting used, tired of being misled, fed up with saying no, upset about helping the addict and others who could also be codependent on the addict’s behavior.
 Don’t let fear stop you from taking action.
-Call our intervention services at (626) 602-2966 for more information about interventions and how to set one up.
+Call our intervention services at 626-602-2966 for more information about interventions and how to set one up.

 What Is an Intervention?

-An intervention is an event that is well-organized, and set up to convince an addict to enter a rehabilitation facility to address their dependency problems.
-Family, friends, clergy members, instructors, or other people who are concerned about the addict join forces to meet with the addict in order to discuss the effects of their drug addiction, and inspire them to agree to treatment for his or her drug and/or alcohol addiction.
-Most often the addict will either not realize there is an issue, or be in denial concerning their issue, and sometimes they’re simply unwilling to get help, but the objective of an intervention is to provide the addict with a possibility to make changes in their life, and possibly save their life.
-There are a couple of topics that need to be discussed in an intervention, such as:
+An intervention is an event that is well-organized and set up to convince an addict to enter a rehab facility.
+Family, friends, clergy members, instructors or other people who are concerned about the addict join forces to meet with the addicted person.
+They then discuss the effects of the addicted person’s actions on loved ones and inspire them to agree to treatment.
+Most often the addict will either not realize there is an issue, be in denial or unwilling to get help.
+However, the objective of an intervention is to provide the addict with the possibility to change or even save their life.
+There are a few of topics that need to be discussed in an intervention:

 There are four different types of interventions: simple, crisis, classical, and family system.

-- A simple intervention is literally as simple as asking the person to quit their life-threatening behavior, and, before another more sophisticated intervention strategy is tried, a simple intervention should be attempted.
+A simple intervention is literally asking the person to quit their life-threatening behavior.
+Before more sophisticated intervention strategies are tried, a simple intervention should be attempted.

-- Persuading a singular person to agree to go into rehabilitation immediately is the goal of a classical intervention.
+Persuading a person to agree to enter rehab immediately is the goal of a classical intervention.

-- The entire family is the focus of a family system intervention, and since socially dysfunctional environments are created in situations of addiction and family violence, it is vital that everyone involved agrees to end their behaviors.
+The entire family is the focus of a family system intervention.
+Socially dysfunctional environments are created in situations of addiction and family violence.
+Therefore it is vital that everyone involved agrees to end their behaviors.

 What Is the Difference Between an Intervention and Treatment?

-It is important to understand the difference between intervention and treatment, but also to remember that each is required for a successful recovery.
+It is important to understand the difference between intervention and treatment.
+However, each is required for a successful recovery.
 Our program is designed to persuade the addict to agree to enter treatment, which is NOT the same thing as therapy.
-Alone, an intervention will not be enough to make the addict stop using drugs or alcohol.
-For the best results, the addict should learn about the disease of drug and alcohol abuse, how they can sustain long term recovery, and what their triggers are during rehabilitation stages such as alcohol rehabilitation detoxification.
-For the absolute best chance of success, we suggest that an addict is pushed to enter rehabilitation directly after their intervention.
+Alone, an intervention will not be enough to make a person stop using drugs or alcohol.
+For the best results, the addicted person should learn about the disease of drug and alcohol abuse.
+He will also learn how he can sustain long–term recovery.
+Finally, he will be able to understand what triggers their drug and alcohol abuse.
+For the absolute best chance of success, the specialists at the center suggest that an addict enter rehab after going through detox.

 It is a troubling or scary experience to watch a family member suffer and struggle with drug abuse.
-Generally, interventions are well-organized meetings requiring the combined efforts of family and friends, but sometimes it can be as simple as asking the individual to quit their habits.
-Our drug center rehabilitation helps by offering interventionists, finding treatment facilities around the United States, or explaining addiction in general to people from Pasadena, CA. In order to get a friend the assistance they so urgently require, call us at (626) 602-2966 today!
+Generally, interventions are well-organized meetings requiring the combined efforts of family and friends.
+But sometimes it can be as simple as asking the individual to quit their habits.